How to Count Macros for Weight Loss

 What is the best macro ratio for fat loss?

 The best macro ratio for fat loss differs from person to person.
 This is because everyone is different and has different goals and desires.
-However, it is generally encouraged to get enough protein and high quality carbohydrate and fat.
+However, it is generally encouraged to get enough protein and high-quality carbohydrates and fat.